What is a Formal Declaration of Nullity?

 How long does the whole process take?

 The tribunal is dedicated to processing cases as quickly as possible.
 However, it is impossible to accurately predict the exact length of time needed to process a case because each one is unique and may require a time line which is different.
 Much depends on the cooperation of the ex-spouse, length of the marriage, availability of witnesses, complexity of the grounds, the need for the intervention of experts, etc. Church law requires that cases be processed according to the order in which they are received.
-Current experience indicates that when the required information is readily available, ten to twelve months from the time the case is accepted is the average length of time required to process a case.
+Current experience indicates that when the required information is readily available, eight to twelve months from the time the case is accepted is the average length of time required to process a case.
 This is simply an average, it is not a guarantee.
 Some cases require more time to be processed, such as long term marriages.
 In no case can a favorable decision or it’s date of issue be guaranteed.
 Moreover, no priest, deacon, or other parish minister is to set a date for marriage until it is clear that both parities are free to marry.
-It is only if the Tribunal gives an affirmative decision, and this decision is confirmed by the Court of Second Instance that a wedding date can be set with a parish.
+It is only if the Tribunal gives an affirmative decision that a wedding date can be set with a parish.

 What is the financial cost for a Declaration of Nullity procedure?